 Joining a Ship

 When joining a ship for the first time it was essential for an R/O to quickly familiarise themselves with the equipments installed within the radio room and to determine whether they were working correctly.
 Ideally these checks should be done before any luggage was unpacked.
 It was highly likely on Brocklebank ships that all or most of the equipment installed in the Radio Room of an unfamiliar ship, would be completely new to you as the Radio Department of the company were driven by value for money objectives rather than aesthetics.
 It was not unusual to find Radio Rooms equipped with equipments from a number of different manufacturers.
-Sometimes a handover of the station from the departing R/O was not possible.
+The exception to that rule on the Brocklebank ships that I sailed on was the Radio Room of the SS Manaar that was almost entirely equipped with Redifon equipment.

 In addition to the Radio room, an R/O’s domain would include the emergency battery locker and the motor generator locker where the motor generators or alternators would be installed.
 These could be located at a distance from the Radio Room.
 These generators were required in the event that the ship did not have domestic power supplies of 240 volts AC.
 All the ships I sailed on had domestic supplies of 110 Volts DC so the motor generators were essential.